 - The collection receipt.

 - If you do not have a driving licence (missing or first application): valid identity document.

 At least 5 months before your licence expires, check the website of the CBR if you need a health statement because of your medical situation, your age, or your profession.

-- Your driving licence expired in the period from 1 June to 1 September 2020: your driving licence is still valid 13 months after the expiry date.
+- Your licence expired in the period from 1 June to 1 September 2020: your licence will be valid for 13 months after the expiry date.

 - You remain insured and will not receive a fine if you are stopped.

 More information (only in Dutch) on the website of the National Government.